 c) Savings through own electricity generation: Where economically feasible, Swisscom constructs its own photovoltaic installations to generate solar power.
-Total output of 2,205 kWp had been installed by the end of 2018.
+A total output of 3,163 kWp had been installed by the end of 2019.

-4.2.2 Reduction of Swisscom's activityrelated CO2 emissions
+4.2.2 Reduction in Swisscom's activityrelated CO2 emissions